I follow my nose whenever I travel in China. But sometimes I get really lost and rely on a China maps app.

 Does China have Google Maps?

-No, it’s blocked in China unless you have a VPN.
+No, it’s blocked in China unless you have a VPN or an eSIM with inbuilt VPN.

 What’s a Google Maps China alternative?